 Some of the best mattresses even have cooling qualities, so you can upgrade your entire bed to suit the summer months.
 At the very least, if you’re struggling to sleep in the heat, you should consider swapping out your duvet to a thinner one — this can make a world of difference.

 10. Buy an air conditioner — If you’re truly struggling in the heat, and it’s not the first time, perhaps it is best to take the plunge and invest in an air conditioner.
-You don’t have to go the whole hog and install a wall or window-mounted model, portable options exist such as the BLACK+DECKER 8,000 BTU Portable Air Conditioner ($299, Amazon).
+You don’t have to go the whole hog and install a wall or window-mounted model, portable options exist such as this BLACK+DECKER Air Conditioner ($479, Amazon).

 You can also check out our top 7 deals to help you stay cool and beat the heat.